 How do I get a permit?

-Getting a permit is so extensive that I made a post dedicated to how to get Havasupai Falls permits and what to do if you don’t get to reserve a permit right away.
+Getting a permit is so extensive that I made a step-by-step guide with pictures dedicated to how to get Havasupai Falls permits and what to do if you don’t get to reserve a permit right away so you know what to expect on permit day (February 1st).

 when can I check-in?